 Astara City and the Flammable Water Spring of Yanar Bulag

 Bordering Iran and facing the Caspian sea, Astara is a unique corner of the country.
-Laden with rice, tea, and citrus orchards and farms, the area is known for its tranquility and the Hikran National Park.
-Just a few kilometers northwest of the city, visitors are known to make a pitstop (with a lighter ready at hand) at the famous Burning Springs of Archivan.
+Laden with rice, tea, and citrus orchards and farms, the area is known for its tranquillity and the Hikran National Park.
+Just a few kilometres northwest of the city, visitors are known to make a pitstop (with a lighter ready at hand) at the famous Burning Springs of Archivan.
 Located in a small pavilion, the water fountain is highly flammable due to the methane gas that is exuded along with its water.

 Luxury Hotels and Resorts in Baku